Experience the best of what the Pacific Northwest has to offer.

 From boxed lunches to fast food to restaurant dining, the choice is yours.
 When we plan your trip, I will go over the dining options with you so you can pick the best option for your group.

-As a former hotel concierge, I planned trips like these for guests for over 13 years.
+As a hotel concierge, I've planned trips like these for guests for over 15 years.
 As an avid outdoors-man, I have been hiking, backpacking, mountain biking and exploring the Pacific Northwest for over 25 years with over 400 trips under my belt.

 My goal is to provide memorable experiences for my clients.
 Once you see these places, hopefully you will return to the Pacific Northwest and see more of what Washington State has to offer.

-For your safety and peace of mind, I am a certified Wilderness First Responder.
+For your safety and peace of mind, I am fully vaccinated and a certified Wilderness First Responder.

 If you would like to see where we've been, follow us on Instagram at @bearingtours and @beenhiking.